Mont-Sainte-Anne: History

 Skiing at Mont-Sainte-Anne goes back to the 1940s though.
 Volunteers and skiers from Beaupré and Québec City, cut the first trail in the fall of 1943.
 Three years later, the first skiing competition was held, the competitors having to climb by foot up the mountain, bearing all their equipment.
 The only trail available was groomed "manually" by local volunteers using their skis while climbing up.

 Since the mountain became privately owned in 1994 by Resorts of the Canadian Rockies, investments have been mostly aimed at cutting new gladed trails and improving the snowmaking system.

 Numerous World Cup alpine races have been held at the mountain, last in December 1989.
 It has co-hosted the Junior World Championships three times; with Stoneham Mountain in 2000 and with Le Massif in 2006 and 2013.

-In 2020-2022 (each), L’Étoile Filante Gondola had 3 incidents where cabins detached from the lift line, resulting in 11 injuries total.
+In 2023, it hosted the Snowboard Cross FIS World Cup.
+The event, called Battle Royale, featured two competitions, an individual World Cup and a team World Cup.